Tutorial: Authoring

 In this tutorial we’ll show you how to author Quarto documents in RStudio.
 In particular, we’ll discuss the various document formats you can produce with the same source code and show you how to add components like table of contents, equations, citations, etc. The visual markdown editor in RStudio makes many of these tasks easier so we’ll highlight its use in this tutorial, but note that it’s possible to accomplish these tasks in the source editor as well.

-If you would like to follow along step-by-step in your own environment, make sure that you have the latest release of RStudio (v2023.12), which you can download here, installed.
+If you would like to follow along step-by-step in your own environment, install the latest release of RStudio.

 Output Formats